prof3ssorSt3v3/mad9034/docs/modules/week12/README.md

 By the end of this week, students will:

-- Learn how to shift from low fidelity to high fidelity designs.
+- Learn how to shift from wireframe to high fidelity designs.
 - Learn to implement UI and graphic design skills.
 - Have a high-level understanding of interaction design and animation.